Pat Nagle: Playing career

 On July 22, 2015, the Fort Wayne Komets re-signed Nagle.
 On December 9, 2015; the Grand Rapids Griffins signed Nagle to a professional try out.
 Before signing a professional tryout with the Griffins, he recorded a 5–4–0 record, with a 2.51 GAA and a .910 save percentage in 10 games with the Fort Wayne Komets this season.

 Nagle played two further seasons with the Komets before signing a one-year AHL contract to return to the Grand Rapids Griffins on July 27, 2017.
 Nagle was named the Warrior Hockey/ECHL Goaltender of the Month for November 2017.
 He recorded a 7–1–1 record, with a 2.66 GAA and a .907 save percentage in nine games during the month.
 He was also named ECHL Goaltender of the Week for the week ending November 6 after going 3–0–0 with a 2.03 GAA and a .933 save percentage in three appearances.

 After three seasons in the Griffins organization, Nagle continued his career in the AHL as a free agent, agreeing to a one-year deal with the Lehigh Valley Phantoms, affiliate to the Philadelphia Flyers, on September 17, 2021.

 International play

 In January 2022, he was named to the United States men's national ice hockey team for the 2022 Winter Olympics.
-He served as the teams third choice goaltender and did not feature in the tournament.
+He served as the team's third choice goaltender and did not feature in the tournament.